larsatsas/auto-eg2viya/README.md

-# Automating migration of Enterprise Guide to SAS Viya with CICD pipelines in github
+# Automating migration of Enterprise Guide to SAS Viya

 Many are now considering migrating Enterprise Guide projects to SAS Viya.
 This work can be tedious and requires tight attention to details.